 It is far more efficient and cost-effective to create a list of all visual assets you require (or will do in the next 6-12 months) and have them created in one go.

-Calling in an external company is usually the smart choice; companies that specialise are streamlined and have built-in scaling which often means less cost that you can usually even manage keeping things in-house.
+Calling in an external company is usually the smart choice; companies that specialise are streamlined and have built-in scaling which often means less cost than you can usually even manage by keeping things in-house.
 They are also geared up for unmatched quality and speed.